sleung124/BIOF501A-Project/README.md

 cd BIOF501A-Project/
 ```

-This pipeline has test data for you to run as an example (test data collected from [10X Genomics](https://www.10xgenomics.com/) and can be found [here](https://www.10xgenomics.com/datasets/mouse-brain-serial-section-2-sagittal-anterior-1-standard))
+This pipeline has test data for you to run as an example (test data collected from [10X Genomics](https://www.10xgenomics.com/)).
+This dataset contains a sample of fresh frozen mouse brain tissue, with the following metadata:

+- **Numer of samples**: One
+- **Sex of sample**: Male
+- **Age of sample**: >8 weeks
+- **Strain of Species**: C57BL/6 Mice
+- **Disease State**: Healthy
+- **Collected from**: Sagittal Slice of the Anterior

+Additional information regarding this sample and instructions for downloading this data can be found [here](https://www.10xgenomics.com/datasets/mouse-brain-serial-section-2-sagittal-anterior-1-standard).

 To run this pipeline with test data (found in `visium_data` folder), run the following:
 ```Bash
 nextflow run main.nf -profile docker,test